-All of these can be paired up with another weapon except for the shield, the shield is an off-hand that can only be used with the sword, and unfortunately there is no dual-wielding in New World at this time.
+All of these can be paired up with another weapon except for the shield.
+The shield is an off-hand that can only be used with the sword, and unfortunately, there is no dual-wielding in New World at this time.
 Surprisingly, there are also no daggers, halberds, pistols, or wands, though we do have some screenshots with a few of these seen.
-So maybe they will be coming in a later content update?
+So maybe they’ll be coming in a later content update?

 13:59 – Factions

 Next, I want to talk about Factions, since these are a huge part of the game and will be the first major decision you will make at level 10.
-Now don’t get anxiety, you can switch this decision every 120 days and will be able to move if you need to.
-However, this is still a huge choice because if you want to play with friends, you need to make sure you all pick the same faction, else you will be opponents out in the world and will not be able to enter the same forts, etc. There are three factions you get to choose from:
+Now don’t get anxious, you can switch every 120 days and will be able to move if you need to.
+However, this is still a huge choice because if you want to play with friends, you need to make sure you all pick the same faction, else you’ll be opponents out in the world and will not be able to enter the same forts and such.
+There are three factions you get to choose from:

-- Marauders: The military focused soldiers looking to dominate and control
+- Marauders: The military-focused faction looking to dominate and control through strength of arms.

-The choice of faction is huge because it will align you with that faction’s efforts, like being able to take advantage of certain perks depending on what zone you control, or maybe a certain faction has strength in numbers and can easily win wars?
+The choice of faction is huge because it will align you with that faction’s efforts, like being able to take advantage of certain perks depending on what zone you control, or maybe a certain faction has strength in numbers and can easily win wars.
 These are considerations to weigh when choosing.
-Or maybe you just like the look of a certain one and that is cool too.
+Heck, maybe you just like the look of a certain one and that’s cool too.

 15:28 – Crafting

-If you were to ask me what one of the most talked about features of New World is, I would have Crafting near the top of my list.
+If you were to ask me what one of the most talked-about features of New World is, I would have Crafting near the top of my list.
 The crafting system that this game has come up with is just fantastic.
 It reminds me of Old School Runescape in a way.
-It’s simple in its design, but deep in its execution and range of things you can do.
+It’s simple in its design, but deep in its execution with a range of things you can do.
 For those people like me who just want to chill and work on some trade skills, like logging or mining, you can totally do that.
 I remember some great times lobbing with some other players around just chatting about stuff.
 I can totally see New World Fishing hitting that same vibe.
-Anyway, long story short, the gathering stuff is really laid back and fun to do.
-But the actual crafting portion is well laid out.
+Anyway, long story short, the gathering stuff is really laid back and fun to do, but the actual crafting portion is well thought out.

-When you are creating items, you have all your materials, but you can also add a special resource called Azoth to increase your chances of a higher rarity or crafting an item with a gem slot.
+When you’re creating items, you have all your materials but can also add a special resource called “Azoth” to increase your chances of a higher rarity or crafting an item with a gem slot.